mdamien/chrome-extensions-archive/README.md

 To install an extension, go to `chrome://chrome/extensions/` and drop the file.

+To avoid the auto-update, [load it as an unpacked extension](http://stackoverflow.com/a/24577660/1075195)

 Files are named as `.zip` but they are the exact same `.crx` stored on the store.

 ## Running the scripts